Virtual

 4. Coin toss

 Up to four also eligibles will be drawn for each race.
 If a horse is drawn as an also eligible it will be inserted into the race if another horse scratches before the day of the race.
-The also eligible will take the post position of the scratching horse.
+When a horse is scratched all horses outside the scratch will slide down a post position to fill in the empty spot and any also eligible will be placed in the most outside post position.
 The lowest numbered also eligible will be inserted into the race first, the second lowest second, the 3rd lowest 3rd, and the 4th lowest 4th.
-Any also eligibles not being inserted into the race before race day will automatically be scrached by the system on race day.
+Any also eligibles not being inserted into the race before race day will automatically be scratched by the system on race day.
 This will not update the preference date.

 Any overnights other than sponsored overnights will split if they receive 6 or more nominations over the max field size.
 The splitting race will be split a maximum of 1 time into 2 separate races.
-If an overnight splits and there is at least 1 also eligible in either race a duplicate race will be created approximately a week out as long as the meet is still running.

 When nominating for a handicap race the weight your horse will carry will not be immediately known.
 All entries will be taken into consideration and weight will be calculated based off of the World Rankings located on the stats page.
 The potential range of weight assigned will be less for Grade Is compared to Grade IIs, IIIs, and ungraded stakes.
 In other words the difference between the high and low weights could be much greater in lower graded stakes versus higher graded stakes.
 Handicaps close a day earlier than other races.
 This is because during the first 24 hours only the weight and range of weights of other horses will be revealed.
 The actual horses in the race will not be revealed.
 During this time period owners can scratch for a lesser fee if they do not like the weight assigned.
 The next day the field will be revealed and the fees will revert to normal amounts.

-28 - Scratching From a Race
+28 - Scratching & Scratch Deadline

-29 - Jockeys
+29 - Selecting a Jockey

 Also see How Jockeys Move and Become Inactive.

-30 - Types of Races
+33 - Types of Races

 Maiden Claiming Race - Only horses that have not won a race will be eligible for these type of races.
 Also, every horse entering this type of race will be available for purchase at a set price to any owner at the end of the race.
 Any winnings will go to the owner who entered the horse in the race.